 Coverage when working out of state

-NOTICE: The information below is provided for reference purposes only.
+Note: The information below is provided for reference purposes only.
 It should not be construed as legal advice or interpretation of other states’ laws and rules.
-The information listed for any particular state may not be up-to-date as statutes, rules, and agreements may have changed.
+The information listed for any particular state may not be up to date as statutes, rules, and agreements may have changed.
 Employers are responsible for understanding and complying with each state’s requirements and should not rely solely on the information below.

-Oregon workers’ compensation insurance provides benefits for injured Oregon workers, including workers on temporary assignment in other states.
-However, some states still require Oregon employers to obtain special coverage for workers on temporary assignment.
+By law, Oregon workers’ compensation insurance covers Oregon workers temporarily employed in other states.
+However, some states require Oregon employers to obtain additional coverage before starting work.

-Reciprocity only applies to workers on temporary assignment.
-If an Oregon employer opens a permanent location in another state and hires workers, that employer would always have to obtain coverage in accordance with the laws of that state.
+Reciprocity only applies to workers temporarily employed in another state.
+If an Oregon employer opens a permanent location in another state and hires workers, that employer would always have to obtain coverage that meets the requirements of that state’s laws.

 Oregon coverage for out-of-state employers

-An out-of-state employer who temporarily assign workers to Oregon must obtain Oregon workers’ compensation coverage, unless the employer has extraterritorial coverage from their home state and that state exempts Oregon workers with extraterritorial coverage.
-Extraterritorial coverage is coverage obtained under the laws of one state that extends to workers who are temporarily assigned to other states.
+An out-of-state employer who takes on temporary work in Oregon must obtain Oregon workers’ compensation coverage, unless the employer has extraterritorial coverage and is from a reciprocating state.
+Extraterritorial coverage is coverage obtained under the laws of one state that extends to workers who are temporarily employed in other states.

 Reciprocal agreements